Moonwalk (book)

-Moonwalk is a 1988 autobiography by the American singer Michael Jackson.
+Moonwalk is a 1988 autobiography by American singer Michael Jackson.
 It was first published by Doubleday on February 1, 1988, five months after the release of Jackson's album Bad in 1987, and was named after Jackson's signature dance move, the moonwalk.
-The book contains a foreword by Jacqueline Kennedy Onassis, who was the First Lady of the United States from 1961 to 1963.
+The book was edited and contains a foreword by Jacqueline Kennedy Onassis, who was the first lady of the United States from 1961 to 1963.

 Moonwalk reached number one on the New York Times Best Seller list and has sold more than 1 million copies worldwide.
 The book was reissued by Doubleday in October 2009, following Jackson's death in June of that year.

 Production

-Kennedy, who was an editor at Doubleday, secured the book deal and paid Jackson an advance-fee of $300,000.
-As part of the deal, Jackson wanted Kennedy to write a foreword, which she initially refused, as she did not want her name on any books, but later agreed to write three paragraphs.
+Kennedy Onassis, who was an editor at Doubleday, secured the book deal and paid Jackson an advance-fee of $300,000.
+As part of the deal, Jackson wanted Kennedy Onassis to write a foreword, which she initially refused, as she did not want her name on any books, but later agreed to write three paragraphs.
 She also edited the book.
 The first manuscript of the book was written by Robert Hilburn, and was refused by Doubleday because it lacked "juicy details".
 A second manuscript was written by Stephen Davis, which Jackson drastically edited.
 Jackson finally resolved to write the book himself, with help from Shaye Areheart.

 Due to Jackson's globally high profile, Moonwalk's publication-process was secretive.
 Relatives of Doubleday employees were hired as couriers in order to deliver portions of the book from the company's head office in Manhattan to the printing plant in Fairfield, Pennsylvania.
 At the printing plant, the book was given the code name "Neil Armstrong", after the first "moonwalker".